pitambersingh729/Javascript-Music-Player-With-Playlist/README.md

-# Quiz App
+# Javascript Music Player With Playlist
-A dynamic and interactive quiz application built using HTML, CSS, and JavaScript.
-This app allows users to test their knowledge across various topics with immediate feedback on their answers.
+<p>A dynamic and interactive quiz application built using <strong>HTML, CSS,</strong> and <strong>JavaScript.</strong> This app allows users to test their knowledge across various topics with immediate feedback on their answers.</p>

 <h3>Features</h3>
 <ul>